Golgautier/nke-labs/02_NKE_installation/readme.md

 - A Nutanix cluster using AHV
   - ESXi is not supported for NKE clusters
-- Nutanix Kubernetes Engine need to be activated in Prism [link]([https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Kubernetes-Engine-v2_8:top-install-t.html) and up-to-date
+- Nutanix Kubernetes Engine needs to be activated in Prism [link](https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Kubernetes-Engine-v2_8:top-install-t.html) and up-to-date
 - A Prism account authorized to deploy NKE clusters
 - Network :
   - **Production clusters** : Configure an AHV network with IP address management (IPAM) enabled and IP pools configured.